 MS usually does not hurt your intelligence or long-term memory.
 It won't change your ability to read and carry on a conversation.

-If you suspect cognitive problems, talk with your neurologist or family doctor.
+If you suspect impaired thinking, talk with your neurologist or family doctor.
 Fuzzy thinking can have many different causes.

-Your doctor can make sure your problems don't come from normal aging, medicines that may cause confusion, depression, anxiety, or fatigue.
+Your doctor can make sure your problems don't come from normal aging or drugs that may cause confusion, depression, anxiety, or fatigue.